Suda2151/cmustudent-portfolio/dataviz3.md

 --> A2: I can not imagine.
 At No2, it seems some information about Domestic and International.</br></br>

 Q3: Is there anything you find surprising or confusing?</br>
 --> A3: At No.1, the rage is narrow.
 And, at No.2, it is difficult to compare between Domestic and International.
-And it is difficult to see million and growth rate in one sheet.
+And it is difficult to see million and growth rates in one sheet.
 And, at No.3, you need to put value.</br>
         Overall, information is not enough to understand. that needs to be enhanced.</br></br>

 Q4: Who do you think is the intended audience for this?</br>